 Saipem Vessel Arrives in Equatorial Guinea for Pipeline Installation

 The Saipem Castorone vessel, which will be used to carry out installation work for the 70-km gas pipeline, arrived in Equatorial Guinea.
 The 24-inch diameter pipeline will connect Noble Energy’s Alen field with the Punta Europa gas processing facilities.
 The pipeline will be able to handle 950 million cubic feet of natural gas equivalent per day.

 The Department of Petroleum Resources (DPR) is due to announce the results of the marginal fields bid round, which saw 52 marginal oil fields featured over a three and a half month-long bid round exercise.
-Join AOP at the Nigeria Oil Gas & Power Conference & Exhibition on October 26-27, 2021 to find out more on the country’s licensing round and how it intends to bring new entrants to the market.

 The U.K. declared that it will stop funding any new oil, gas and coal projects on the fifth anniversary of the Paris Agreement, after receving pressure from extremist groups in support of climate change.
 According to NJ Ayuk, Executive Chairman of the African Energy Chamber, this decision has undermined potential opportunities for gas monetization and the ability to meet increasing energy demands on the continent.